PlethoraChutney/letter-assessment/README.md

 2. `source venv/bin/activate`
 3. `python3 -m pip install -r requirements.txt`

-Then make a JSON file with your students' names and an empty quiz dictionary.
+Then make a `students.json` with your students' names and an empty quiz dictionary.
 For instance,

 ```
 {